-Objective:After successful completion of the course, student will be able to
+Objective:After successful completion of the course, student will

-- To identify potential areas for automation and justify need for automation - To select suitable major control components required to automate a process or an activity - To translate and simulate a real time activity using modern tools and discuss the benefits of automation. - To identify suitable automation hardware forthe given application. - To recommend appropriate modeling and simulation tool for the given manufacturing application.
+- To identify potential areas for automation and justify need for automation - To select suitable major control components required to automate a process or an activity - To translate and simulate a real time activity using modern tools and discuss the benefits of automation. - To identify suitable automation hardware for the given application. - To recommend appropriate modeling and simulation tool for the given manufacturing application.